Adversarial Policies: Attacking Deep Reinforcement Learning: Discussion

-We are also excited at the potential of adversarial training with adversarial policies to improve robustness.
-Concretely, we envisage population-based training where new randomly initialized agents are introduced over time, and allowed to train against a fixed victim for some period of time.
-This would expose victims to a much broader range of opponents than conventional self-play or population-based training.
-However, it will considerably increase computational requirements, unless more efficient methods for finding adversarial policies than model-free RL are discovered.
+Our attack provides some amount of testing by constructively lower-bounding the exploitability of a victim policy -- its performance against its worst-case opponent -- by training an adversary.
+Since the victim's win rate declines against our adversarial policy, we can confirm that the victim and its self-play opponent were not in a global Nash.
+Notably we expect our attack to succeed even for policies in a local Nash, as the adversary is trained starting from a random point that is likely outside the victim's attractive basin.

+\textbf{Defense}.
+We implemented a simple defense: fine-tuning the victim against the adversary.
+We find our attack can be successfully reapplied to beat this defense, suggesting adversarial policies are difficult to eliminate.
+However, the defense does appear to protect against attacks that rely on confusing the victim: the new adversarial policy is forced to instead trip the victim up.
+We therefore believe that scaling up this defense is a promising direction for future work.
+In particular, we envisage a variant of population-based training where new agents are continually added to the pool to promote diversity, and agents train against a fixed opponent for a prolonged period of time to avoid local equilibria.

+\textbf{Conclusion}.
 Overall, we are excited about the implications the adversarial policy model has for the robustness, security and understanding of deep RL policies.
-Our results show the existence of a previously unrecognized problem in deep RL, but there remain many open questions.
-We hope this work encourages other researchers to investigate this area further.
-Videos and other supplementary material are available online at \website{} and our source code is available at \github{}.
+Our results show the existence of a previously unrecognized problem in deep RL, and we hope this work encourages other researchers to investigate this area further.
+Videos and other supplementary material are available online at \website{} and our source code is available on GitHub at \github{}.